 As noted above, as soon as Star finished telling us about the fateful events of Ginger’s 13th summer, and its immediate aftermath, this story really took flight.
 With only the present day events, the story unfolds with increasing tension, straight through to a marvelous twist in the story that you’ll never guess is coming from anything that preceded it.
 From there, Star takes us to a quick conclusion that leaves us with just enough information to make us believe that the whole family has taken a turn towards improving their relationships with each other as well as in their own separate lives.
 I would even go so far as to say it was gripping, with enough of an emotional bang to make me cry (in a good way).
 For all of this, I can highly recommend this book and give it a strong four and a half stars out of five.
 (Warning: Although I would never call this “chic-lit,” I do have a gut feeling that this book will appeal more to women than it will to men.
 Not that there aren’t plenty of men out there who will enjoy this book, but my feeling is that this will be a bigger hit with female audiences.
 Is that sexists of me?)

-“Sisters One, Two, Three” by Nancy Star, published by Lake Union Press, released January 1, 2017 is available from Amazon US, Amazon UK, Barnes & Noble, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“Sisters One, Two, Three” by Nancy Star, published by Lake Union Press, released January 1, 2017 is available (via these affiliate links) from Amazon US, Amazon UK, Barnes & Noble, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.